electrikmilk/cherri/ReadMe.md

 **Cherri** (pronounced cherry) is a [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752) programming language, that compiles directly to a valid runnable Shortcut.

+The main goal is to make it trivial and practical to create large Shortcut projects (within the limits of Shortcuts) and maintain them long-term.

 [![Hello World Example](https://github.com/electrikmilk/cherri/assets/4368524/4205308b-4358-47c9-a1b4-66930c8db1c2)](https://playground.cherrilang.org)

 ### 🌟 Top Features